JankariTech/blog/src/assets/RestApi/rest-api.md

 We see that the JSON response returns the error `Task not found`, which indicates that the task doesn't exist in the list of tasks.

 ## Common Causes of API Request Failures
 Now, let's explore scenarios where API requests might fail.
-API requests can fail due to various reasons, including sending invalid requests.
-This could happen if an incorrect endpoint is used, the JSON data is invalid, or if the request is made with an unsupported HTTP method.
+API requests can fail for various reasons, including sending invalid requests.
+This could happen if an incorrect endpoint is used, if the JSON data is invalid, or if the request is made with an unsupported HTTP method.
 Let's examine some instances where API requests might fail.

 **1. Invalid Endpoint**:
 With the REST API that we built, we have the following valid API endpoints: